 Friday's game played out like a microcosm of the season for manager Bill Dassat's Aces.
 With four starters on the sidelines due to injuries, the Aces only had nine players in uniform.
 They also left runners in scoring position in five of their seven innings.

 "We didn't capitalize on key situations," said Dassat.
 "That's our M.O.
-We try too damn hard to get runs and we give runs up easily."
+We try too damn hard to get runs and we give runs up easily.

 The Aces were 0 for 4 with runners in scoring position in the first five innings.
 Post 68 got on the board in the bottom of the second inning with two runs on two hits and a costly error.

 Andrew Ringie led off with a single, Neary walked and Liam Nolan sacrificed the runners up.
 Aces starter Andrew Leitch struck out Ryan Shook but walked Brian Bonacquisti on four pitches.
 Card grounded to short, but Eric Leitch's error allowed Ringie and Neary to score.